germanao/poker-texas-hold/README.md

 RESTFul services for Poker Texas Hold`em game, from 1 to up to 8 players.

+A native application was deployed inside a container and is available at: https://quarkus-texas-hold-em-eacb70241382.herokuapp.com/

 This project uses Quarkus, the Supersonic Subatomic Java Framework, Redis for fast response, H2 database (Secondary), JPA entity and Hibernate ORM with Panache.

 ## Running the application in dev mode